-Maureen Miller is the sole proprietor of Camden Tai Chi in St. Marys, GA.
-She began studying Yang-style tai chi in 1992 in her workplace under Master Quyen Tran, founder of the Tai Chi Institute in Washington, D.C.
+Maureen Miller, founder Camden Tai Chi, began studying Yang-style tai chi in 1992 in her workplace under Master Quyen Tran, founder of the Tai Chi Institute in Washington, D.C.
 She has studied under numerous teachers since, broadening her skills to include Sun and Chen styles and forms, plus sword and fan forms.
 She has been an instructor and Master Trainer for the Tai Chi for Health Institute and a member of the American Tai Chi & Qigong Association.
 Desiring to bring more mindfulness of Nature to her practice, she became a certified ANFT Nature and Forest Therapy guide.
 Maureen holds degrees—and has experience in—speech pathology, education, and technology-based distributed learning.
 As a Tai Chi addict, nature lover, and educator, she is passionate about spreading importance of exercise and connecting to Nature for health and well-being.
 Maureen is one of the founders of the Living With the Principles Tai Chi annual retreat.
 As a freelance writer, Maureen co-author of Dr. Paul Lam's "Teaching Tai Chi Effectively" book.